unepwcmc/wukumurl/README.md

 locations of your MaxMind DBs.
 An example of this is in `config/max_mind.yml.example`.

+### CartoDB

+CartoDB stores a copy of the geolocated Visits so that we can generate styled map tiles on the fly.
+You'll need to fill-in and move the example CartoDB config file `config/cartodb_config.yml.example`.

+The `geo_locate:update_map` and `geo_locate:update_all_map` tasks keep
+the geolocated Visits in sync with CartoDB.

 #### Ubuntu setup

 Install the geoip from apt: